nsonb/Assignment/DEVELOPMENT_NOTE.md

 ----------------------------------------------------------------------------------------------------------------------------

 # filter assignment
-At this point of development, if a new filter route is added into the app.js, the application will look more complicated than it needs to be, so it is a good idea to use module routing so it is easier to debug the application in the future.
+At this point of development, if a new filter route is added into the app.js, the application will look more complicated than it needs to be, so a better idea is to use module routing to simplify the debugging process in the future.
 So at this point all the todos functions are moved to /modules/todos.js then app.js will import todos.js and reroute the request there:
 ```javascript
         // in app.js
         var todoRouter = require('./modules/todos');